Open-Scholarship-Strategy/site/index.md

 **Avoiding quarrelling about details**

- *Often, the Open Scholarship movement seems to be fairly combatative about minute issues, without realizing amount of agreement on the main issues.
-Focusing on the core principles and idnetifying that as common ground sets fertile ground for further, productive discussion.*
+ * Often, the Open Scholarship movement seems to be fairly combatative about minute issues, without realizing amount of agreement on the main issues.

+ * Focusing on the core principles and/or values and identifying that as a shared commonality sets fertile ground for further, productive discussion.

 **Overcoming lack of money**